Communications, Signals & Information Technology Functional Group

 • Evaluating industry practices on the interconnection of grade crossing warning systems with nearby traffic signal intersections including the use of pre-signals.

-• Responsible for development of new recommended practices for new grade crossing warning system technology.
+• Responsible for development of new recommended practices for new grade crossing warning system technology

 • Responsible for review of grade crossing control product changes and safety improvements to ensure recommended practices are current with state of the practice.